 Analyze the plan you select carefully, making sure it meets your own requirements as well as those of your school.
 That will give you peace of mind and ensure you will be properly covered.

-While you may purchase student medical insurance from your home country or from the U.S., it will generally be to your benefit to purchase insurance from the United States:
+While you can purchase student medical insurance either from your home country or from the U.S., it will generally be to your benefit to purchase insurance from the United States: